BrittniLudington/cursor-tail/README.md

 - setUp(): intial function to call.
 It sets up all the variables to upon starting
 - draw(): function that will be called continuously.
 This function draws on the canvas
 - getPosition(event): function that gets the position of the cursor.
 Is called when the cursor moves over the canvas.
+- renderCanvas(event): renders the array of squares given the length inputted.

 ## square.js